 Here at KSA, we are the biggest single producers of CVA proposals in the UK.
-In 2008 we were responsible for writing 8% of the CVA's in England and Wales and 80% of the Scottish CVA's!
+Back in 2008 we were responsible for writing 8% of the CVA's in England and Wales and 80% of the Scottish CVA's!
+Every year, we restructure over 100 companies using CVAs.